zoekirsh/ruby-basics-assessment-newsletter/README.md

 The title comes first.
 On the next line is the byline, `by: [author]`.
 On the following line is the text of the article.

+When your method is working right, you should see the `Mining` article above in the output of `ruby newsletter.rb` instead of `TODO - format article with title, byline, and text`.

-### 6. Write the rest of the `print_newsletter` method to print all the articles
+### 5. Write the rest of the `print_articles` method to print all the articles

-Print the list of articles stored in the `ARTICLES` constant.
-All of them should be formatted as in the `format_article` method.
+Right now, `print_articles` only prints one article - the first article in the `ARTICLES` array.
+It should print out all of the articles.

+Fix the `print_articles` method so that it prints all of the articles formatted with `format_article`.

-### 7. Run code with `ruby newsletter.rb` and verify that it matches the sample output in `sample_output.txt`
+### 6. Run code with `ruby newsletter.rb` and verify that it matches the sample output in `sample_output.txt`

 If you'd like to see if there are any differences between the results, you can run `diff sample_output.txt <(ruby newsletter.rb)`.
 That will show the lines of difference between your output and `sample_output.txt`.
 If there is no difference, no lines will be printed.